Michael Leavitt (artist)

-Mike Leavitt (born November 4, 1977) is an American visual artist based near Seattle, Washington responsible for a variety of pop art, fine art, design and satirical works in various media.
-His sculptures are one of a kind one-off's though some of his design projects are prototypes reproduced in limited or larger quantities as Leavitt "blends art, design and social commentary".
-Well known for his handmade statues of cultural icons, his more recent work includes a series of action figures reproduced by the Brooklyn, NY toy company FCTRY inspired by Leavitt's political persuasions as an 11th-generation American descendant of John Leavitt (1608-1691).
+Mike Leavitt (born November 4, 1977) is an American visual artist based near Seattle, Washington known for a variety of pop art, fine art and satirical works in multimedia.
+Leavitt "blends art, design and social commentary" with his cardboard shoes, handmade statues of cultural icons and other projects.
+Inspired to honor his 11th-generation American citizenship inherited from John Leavitt (1608–1691), Leavitt's political work is reproduced by the Brooklyn, NY toy company 'FCTRY'.